 The State Archives holds records documenting the many individuals who served in the armed forces during conflicts prior to World War II.
 The records contain summary data on military service, usually taking the form of financial claims, cards, registers, or one-page abstracts.
 The Archives holds no military case files (service, pension, or bounty land warrant) like those created by the Federal government.
-The following documents describe a variety of military records in the State Archives:

 - War Service Records and Searches